-Mary T. Donofrio is director of the Fetal Heart Program, director of High-Risk Delivery Services, director of the Advanced Cardiac Imaging Fellowship, and codirector of the Echocardiography Laboratory.
-She has developed and expanded the Fetal Heart Program to include first trimester fetal cardiac imaging and coordinated delivery services for babies with complex critical defects.
-She joined the staff at Children's National Medical Center after spending nine years at the Virginia
+Dr. Donofrio is director of the Fetal Heart Program, the Critical Care Delivery Program, the Advanced Cardiac Imaging Fellowship, and co-director of the Echocardiography Laboratory and Cardiac Neurodevelopmental Outcome Program.
+She graduated from Johns Hopkins University and received her M.D. from Mount Sinai School of Medicine.
+She trained in pediatrics at the New York Hospital - Cornell Medical Center followed by cardiology training at the Children's Hospital of

-Commonwealth University School of Medicine, directing the echocardiography laboratory there.
-She graduated from Johns Hopkins University, received her M.D. from Mount Sinai School of Medicine, and completed her pediatric residency at the New York Hospital - Cornell Medical Center.
-Dr. Donofrio completed her cardiology fellowship training at Children's Hospital of Philadelphia and received advanced training in fetal echocardiography at Yale University.
-Dr. Donofrio is a fellow of the American College of Cardiology, American Academy of Pediatrics, and American Society of Echocardiography.
-Her research has focused on fetal cardiovascular physiology and heart function, including studies of autoregulation of cerebral blood flow in fetuses with congenital heart disease and the neurodevelopmental outcome of babies born with congenital heart disease.
-She is a national expert in the areas of fetal cardiology, echocardiography, and pediatric cardiology.
-Dr. Donofrio is on several journal editorial boards, research committees, and has published over 50 papers and abstracts.
+Philadelphia with advanced training in fetal echocardiography at Yale University.
+Her research has focused on fetal cardiovascular physiology and heart function, including studies of autoregulation of cerebral blood flow in fetuses with congenital heart disease and delivery room management strategies to improve the neurodevelopmental outcome of babies born with congenital heart disease.
+Dr. Donofrio has published over 80 peer reviewed papers, including the recent Scientific Statement: Diagnosis and Treatment of Fetal Cardiac Disease.
+She is the founding president of the Fetal Heart Society, a multidisciplinary multicenter collaborative research organization and is the vice-chair of finance for the Cardiac Neurodevelopmental Outcome Consortium.